maelstromapp/maelstrom/docs/gitbook/appendix/project_yaml_ref.md

     # Minimum instances of this component to run at any time
     # Optional.
 Default = 0
     mininstances: 1
-    # Maximum instances of this component to run at any time
+    # Maximum instances of this component to run at any time across all nodes
     # Optional.
 Default is unlimited.
     maxinstances: 30
+    # Maximum instances of this component to run on a single node
+    # Optional.
+Default is unlimited.
+    maxinstancespernode: 3
     # Maximum seconds a request may take to complete, including wait time if
     # max concurrency is reached.
 Optional.
 Default = 300
     maxdurationseconds: 60